40843245/terminal-tutorial/terminal/Bash terminal/tutorial/CH34 -- parsing alias names.md

 You don't need to

-define a function (that needs to handle the other options of `ls` built-in command for different environment)
+define a function (that needs to handle the other options of `ls` built-in command for different environment which is much more complex)

-and

-concatenate the string about `ls` command then re-parse it through `eval` built-in command.

-For example, you don't need to do following for example which is much more complex.
+see following example.

 ```
 function list_items(){